garden-io/garden/docs/reference/project-config.md

   # Also note that specifying an empty list here means _no paths_ should be included.
   include:

-  # Specify a list of POSIX-style paths or glob patterns that should be excluded when scanning for modules.
+  # Specify a list of POSIX-style paths or glob patterns that should be excluded when scanning for configuration
+  # files.
   #
   # The filters here also affect which files and directories are watched for changes.
 So if you have a large number of
   # directories in your project that should not be watched, you should specify them here.